Subscriber Login Users Administrators

 • Clean the site with alcohol or the approved disinfectant.

-Allow the site to air dry before proceeding with collection of the specimen.
+Allow the site to air dry before proceeding with the collection of the specimen.

-• Grasp the heel firmly but not tightly, activate the puncture device, wipe away the first drop of blood, and begin collection of the specimen.
+• Grasp the heel firmly but not tightly, activate the puncture device, wipe away the first drop of blood, and begin collecting the specimen.

 Allow the blood to wick onto the card.
 Completely saturate the circle with one continuous drop of blood.
 Avoid touching the card to the skin.
 Apply the blood only to one side of the card.
 Do not layer the blood by applying a second drop on top of the first.